JaneJeon/objection-authorize/README.md

 In general, if your query returns a resource or a list of resources, then that result set will be filtered according to the user's read access.

 For more examples, [see here](https://github.com/JaneJeon/objection-authorize/blob/master/index.test.js).

+## Authorization Context

+Due to the limitations of both `accesscontrol` and `role-acl`, authorization context (i.e. the right side of access condition arguments) combines the actual resource object, requester, the query object (the stuff you pass to `Model.query().update(obj)` and the likes), resource argument options (global and local) into one object.

+This does mean that there's a potential for key conflicts.
+In that case, the precedence is as follows:

+1. The resource object (attached to top level; its fields are accessible directly by `$.$field`)
+2. The query-level/local resource arguments (ditto)
+3. The plugin-level/global resource arguments (ditto)
+4. Requester/query object (attached under the `req` key: accessible by `$.req.user.$field` and `$.req.body.$field`).

+So if resource (priority 1) had a property called `req`, then the requester and query object (priority 2) would be overwritten and be inaccessible under `$.req.(user|body)`.

 ## Configuration